 Proposed New Approach for CalSim Studies

-As part of the development of the baseline assumptions for the proposed project, previous assumptions that were developed almost 10 years ago prior to the implementation of the 08/09 BiOps, were reevaluated for consistency with current understanding of OMR management.
+As part of assumptions development for the Existing Conditions, previous assumptions that were developed almost 10 years ago prior to the implementation of the 08/09 BiOps, were reevaluated for consistency with current understanding of OMR management.
 This review is especially necessary considering a known shift in how OMR is determined in real-time for Delta smelt and a recognition that Salmonid protections have been the determining factor on setting OMR more often than originally expected.

 Historical OMR determinations, as shown in Figure 2, were used to assess the general representation of the OMR in CalSim II based on assumptions developed roughly 10 years ago.
 As shown in the figure, there are periods with significant deviations.
-This comparison demonstrates the need for updated OMR assumptions for appropriate reflection of the existing conditions in the CalSim II model.
+This comparison demonstrates the need for updated OMR assumptions for appropriate reflection of the Existing Conditions in the CalSim II model.